Region

 Weather

-Weather across the Americas varies significantly by region and season.
-In North America, the U.S. and Canada experience four distinct seasons.
-The Caribbean enjoys warm temperatures year-round, with the hurricane season from June to November.
+Weather in the Americas is diverse, influenced by latitude, altitude, and geography.
+In North America, northern regions experience four distinct seasons, while southern areas are warmer year-round.
+The Caribbean enjoys tropical weather with warm temperatures and high humidity, with a hurricane season from June to November.
 Central America has a wet season from May to October and a dry season from November to April.
-South America's weather is diverse; the Amazon experiences high humidity and rainfall year-round, while the Andes have cooler temperatures and a dry season from May to September.
-Always check local forecasts and seasonal patterns before traveling.
+South America's weather varies widely; for instance, the Andes have cooler temperatures year-round, while the Amazon basin is hot and humid.
+Check local weather forecasts for the most accurate and up-to-date information.

 Top Countries